-Sharon is of counsel in the firm's Labor, Employment and Employee Benefits Group.
-She advises private and public sector employers on a broad range of issues, including the hiring and termination of employees, reductions in force, employment discrimination, and collective bargaining.
-She counsels management on Massachusetts and federal employment laws, including the Fair Labor Standards Act, the Family and Medical Leave Act, the Americans with Disabilities Act and Massachusetts wage and hour laws.
-Sharon frequently drafts, reviews and revises employee handbooks, personnel policies, severance and employment agreements, and non-compete agreements.
-In addition, she regularly advises school committees on issues of school law.
+Sharon is of counsel in the firm’s Labor, Employment and Employee Benefits Group.
+She advises private and public sector employers on a broad range of human resource-related issues, including the hiring and termination of employees, leaves of absence, disciplinary matters and reductions in force.
+She counsels management on Massachusetts and federal employment laws, including the Fair Labor Standards Act, the Family and Medical Leave Act, the Americans With Disabilities Act and Massachusetts wage and hour laws.
+Sharon frequently assists clients with the drafting of job applications, offer letters, employee handbooks and personnel policies, as well as employment agreements and severance agreements.

 Bar & Court Admissions

 - University of Maine School of Law JD (1993)